phetsims/phet-info/ide/idea/setup.md

 * [Live Templates](https://www.jetbrains.com/help/idea/using-live-templates.html#live_templates_types) are a feature
   that many devs use for quickly typing out common patterns in code.
 To try some out, ask a developer for some examples of their favorites.
 A set of live templates can be exported from one instance of WebStorm and imported in another.
+* Many devs use [patches](https://www.jetbrains.com/help/webstorm/using-patches.html) for quickly sharing code changes with other developers.
+They are most commonly used for:
+    * Sending code changes over Slack when developers are pairing together and they need to switch who is leading
+    * Adding code changes to a GitHub issue for other devs to try out.
+Often times, you may see patches contained in a "details" dropdown (notated as `<details>`) since they can be very long.